-The following is an excerpt from our guide to going serverless: There’s More To Serverless Than AWS Lambda
+The following is an excerpt from our Serverless API Gateway guide: There’s More To Serverless Than AWS Lambda

 So, how do you get started?

 Step 1: Connect Your Front End To Your Back End

 If your needs include any of the following: